-1. Anyone who is not a regular staff member or student of the school or program will be considered a "visitor."

-- 2. All visitors to any Westhill Central School facility must report to the office of the Principal upon arrival at the school.
+- 1. Anyone who is not a regular staff member or student of the school or program will be considered a "visitor." - 2.
+All visitors to any Westhill Central School facility must report to the Main Office upon arrival at the school.
 There they will be required to sign the visitors register and will be issued a visitor's identification badge, which must be worn at all times while in the school or on school grounds.
 The visitor must return the identification badge to the appropriate office before leaving the building. - 3.
-Visitors attending Westhill Central School functions that are open to the public, such as parent-teacher organization meetings or public gatherings, are not required to register. - 4.
-Parents or citizens who wish to observe a classroom while school is in session are required to arrange such visits in advance with the classroom teacher(s), so that class disruption is kept to a minimum. - 5.
-Teachers are expected not to take class time to discuss individual matters with visitors. - 6.
-Any unauthorized person on school property will be reported to a building administrator. - 7.
+Visitors attending Westhill Central School functions that are open to the public, such as parentteacher organization meetings or public gatherings, are not required to register. - 4.
+Teachers are expected not to take class time to discuss individual matters with visitors. - 5.
+Any unauthorized person on school property will be reported to a building administrator. - 6.
 Unauthorized persons will be asked to leave.
-The police may be called if the situation so warrants. - 8.
-All visitors are expected to abide by the rules for public conduct on Westhill Central School property as contained in this code of conduct.
+The police may be called if the situation so warrants. - 7.
+All visitors are expected to abide by the rules for public conduct on Westhill Central School property as contained in this Code of Conduct.